Key Takeaways Key Takeaways

 4 Ways PTSD Affects Daily Life

 Post-Traumatic Stress Disorder (PTSD) is a psychiatric condition that affects approximately 3.5% of adults in the United States.
 Though commonly linked to combat veterans, this disorder can affect anyone who has survived or witnessed a traumatic event.
+These could range from surviving natural disasters, violent acts such as domestic violence, sexual assault or rape, accidents, sudden loss of loved one, childhood trauma, etc.

 In general, PTSD causes people to have intense thoughts and feelings related to a traumatic event long after the event ends.
 These thoughts and feelings can manifest as many different symptoms, which vary from person to person.
 Though each person with PTSD is unique, there is one common thread that unites all cases: the disorder severely impacts daily life.